 One to Rule Them All

-If you think like the majority of Christians in regard to marriage you believe that one Biblical view of marriage stands above all the rest.
+If you think like most Christians regarding marriage, you believe that one Biblical view of marriage stands above all the rest.
 You believe that monogamy is the only Biblical view of marriage that Christians are to follow.
 But how did you arrive at such a viewpoint?
 Monogamy isn’t the only Biblical view of marriage.
 Likely it is because you believe that the New Testament, written under the influence of the writer’s experiences with Jesus Christ, has a higher authority than the Old Testament.
 If this is what you believe, good!
-This is how most Christians arrived at this traditional “Biblical view of marriage”.
+This is how most Christians arrived at this traditional “Biblical view of marriage.”

-Concerning how we should treat people, like marriage, there are a lot of different views in the Bible.
-Often when learning about how serious Jesus was about loving enemies and nonviolence many Christians will appeal to “heroes” of the Old Testament who went to war and slaughtered their enemies.
-The idea here is that that every chapter and verse in the Bible carries the same authority and therefore if the Bible says it, that settles it.
+Concerning how we should treat people, like marriage, there are many different views in the Bible.
+Often when learning about how serious Jesus was about loving enemies and nonviolence, many Christians will appeal to “heroes” of the Old Testament who went to war and slaughtered their enemies.
+The idea here is that every chapter and verse in the Bible carries the same authority, and therefore if the Bible says it, that settles it.

 Our Only Authority